exakat/exakat/docs/Configuration.rst

 The exakat engine read directives from three places :

-* The command line options
+1. The command line options
+2. The .exakat.ini file at the root of the code
-* The config.ini files
+3. The config.ini file in the project directory
+4. The exakat.ini file in the config directory
-* The default values in the code
+5. The default values in the code

 The precedence of the directives is the same as the list above : command line options always have highest priority, config.ini files are in second, when command line are not available, and finally, the default values are read in the code.